 Ridley Scott’s Alien (1979) also played its part—thanks to that, sci-fi horror was very much trendy.

 And like Scott’s horror masterpiece, the first half of The Thing ramps up the sense of tension and claustrophobia.
 Scenes such as the one above, where the character Bennings is assimilated, merely hint at what’s going on with this bizarre creature.

 The entire production is impressive stuff for 1982, although not for the squeamish, but the fantastic performances and brilliant soundtrack make it stand the test of time.

-With the music, it was created by Italian composer Ennio Morricone.
-Due to negative initial critical feedback to the film, the score – bizarrely and idiotically – received a Razzie.
-Thankfully, it’s now seen as something of a movie classic.
+The music was created by Italian composer Ennio Morricone.
+Due to negative initial critical feedback to the film, the score (bizarrely and idiotically) received a Razzie.
+Thankfully, it’s now seen as something of a movie soundtrack classic.

-Later in the film everything gets ramped up a notch as Carpenter delivers the special effects and gore in spectacular fashion, such as with the legendary chest defibrillation scene (which has gone down in movie legend).
+Later in the film everything gets ramped up a notch as Carpenter delivers the special effects and gore in spectacular fashion.

 An overwhelming sense of paranoia is what the film promotes as the cast descends into near madness wondering if anyone else has already been assimilated.